-Why they Matter
+Why They Matter in 2026

 The Role of Featured Snippets